-On March 15, 2019, the Company completed a private placement, issuing a total of 1,195,000 units at \$0.51 per unit for gross proceeds of \$609,450.
-Each unit consisted of one common share and one common share purchase warrant.
-Each common share purchase warrant entitles the holder to purchase one common share at a price of \$0.72 and has an expiry of five years from the date of issuance.
+On August 21, 2019, the Company completed a private placement financing of 13,725,500 units of the Company and the disposition of a 25% stake of its Polish subsidiary for \$7,000,005.
+Each unit comprises one common share and one common share purchase warrant.
+Each common share purchase warrant will entitle the holder to purchase one common share at an exercise price of \$0.72 and will have an expiry of five years from the date of issuance.